 SJRCA 0004 Equal Rights Amendment

-Stop the Equal Rights Amendment (ERA)
+There is a renewed push to pass the Equal Rights Amendment (ERA) in the

 To counter these tactics, your Illinois state legislators need to hear from you.
 They need to hear your continued encouragement for them to vote against the ERA, and they need to know you will support them if they vote no on the ERA.
 Please remind them that the poorly worded ERA will harm women, harm our unborn children, and harm our society.